Grim Dawn: Crafting

 The game's crafting system allows you to combine salvaged components into unique crafted items and then, later, use those basic crafted items with higher-tiered recipes to produce powerful equipment and consumables.
 Blueprints and Recipes can be collected from slain enemies, chests or quest rewards.

 Difficulty

 Grim Dawn has three difficulty levels: Normal, Elite and Ultimate.
 As with Titan Quest and some other games of the ARPG genre, each subsequent difficulty is unlocked by defeating the Final Boss of the base game on the previous difficulty (ex. to unlock Elite Difficulty, you must first complete Normal Difficulty base game content).

 Normal also has a "Veteran" mode, for additional challenge, which increases monster damage and stats, as well as granting an Experience boost.
+In July 2026, as part of the Fangs of Asterkarn expansion, the Ascendent mode was added for as a modifier of the Ultimate difficulty level, which greatly enhances enemy stats.

 On creation of a new character the player also has the option of selecting Hardcore mode, in which a character's death is permanent and thus becomes no longer playable.
 Any equipment a Hardcore character has at time of death is lost forever.
 Hardcore mode characters do not share a stash with Normal mode characters and can only join multiplayer sessions with other Hardcore characters.